 - The Swedish International Development Cooperation Agency pledges to “contribute funds of SEK 1 million for the support of the NGO platform International Association of Development Agencies (AIDA) through NRC [Norwegian Refugee Council]” in 2017-2019.

 - Active since 1967, AIDA “is a membership body and coordination forum of over 80 international non-governmental and non-profit organizations working in the occupied Palestinian territory.”

-- Many of these NGOs are active in BDS and lawfare campaigns, and utilize the Durban strategy to demonize and isolate Israel in the international arena.
-Examples include:
+- Many of AIDA’s members are active in BDS and lawfare campaigns, and utilize the Durban strategy to demonize and isolate Israel in the international arena.

 - EAPPI promotes boycotts, divestment, and sanctions (BDS) campaigns and utilizes demonizing rhetoric, accusing Israel of “apartheid,” “collective punishment,” and “war crimes.”